-There are a lot of questions about Facebook ads and website traffic.
+There are a lot of questions about Facebook ads, growth hacking, and website traffic.
 One of the most puzzling issues is the discrepancy between clicks on Facebook ads and visits to the site (Facebook Pixel Fires).

 That is why Landing Page views have been created.
 They have the most accurate data that can be used in Facebook Ads Manager reports to track website traffic.
 To see a bigger picture of your web performance you need to take a closer look at both Link Clicks and Facebook Landing Page views.
 But what is the difference between them?
 In this text, we will dispel any doubt about it.
 Keep reading to gain some new knowledge and make everything clear.